grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 - Sharpie
 - Ruler
 - Adjustable Torque Screwdriver that can be set to 1.2kgf-cm compatible with 5IP Torx Plus Bits or a preset 5IP Torx Plus Screwdriver (set to 1.2kgf-cm)
-- Calipers with a resolution and accuracy of 0.01mm
+- Calipers with a resolution and accuracy of 0.01 mm
 - Metal ESD Safe Tweezers
 - Plastic ESD Safe Tweezers
 - Plastic ESD Safe spudger